Updated: May 2026

 Are online banks safe?
 What if I need to deposit cash?

 Online banks are equally safe as traditional banks when FDIC-insured — your deposits have identical federal protection.
 For cash deposits, most online banks partner with retail networks where you can deposit cash via their mobile app.
 Alternatively, deposit cash at your local checking account and then transfer electronically to your online savings.
+If you regularly handle cash, maintaining a traditional bank account for that purpose alongside an online HYSA is the practical solution.

 Should I move my entire emergency fund to high-yield savings right now?